portfors-lab/sparkle/doc/ref/api.rst

     * `calibration_performance.py` : Compares the execution time taken primarily for differing filter length

     * `hardware_attenuation.py` : This simple script just compares the output signal to the input to determine amplitude loss across pure tone frequencies.
-Intended to be used so that we may determine the signal loss from a signal piece of harware such as an attenuator or amplifier.
+Intended to be used so that we may determine the signal loss from a signal piece of hardware such as an attenuator or amplifier.
 Another way to investigate this is to analyze the output vs input of a FM sweep signal.

 Filter length turned out to be the most influential factor on both filter effectiveness and performance.
 It is possible to choose a filter length that executes in a shorter amount of time, that still has very good ability to properly adjust signals.